snej/smol_world/README.md

 So I switched to relative pointers.
 This was trickier to implement, but it made almost everything else a lot cleaner, especially the API.

-> (The trick to getting this to work was to delete `Val`’s copy constructor.
+> (The trick to getting this to work in C++ was to delete `Val`’s copy constructor.
 You can’t let Vals be copyable or they’re likely to end up on the stack, and there’s no guarantee the stack is within ±2GB of a pointer’s target.
 Of course this change broke a ton of my code and I had to adapt to passing Vals by reference.
 Also there were some really, really annoying things I had to do in the Dict implementation and the garbage collector.)

 ### The allocator